-Here are some of the natural modalities that may be used when treating infectious disease:
+Here are some of the natural modalities that may be used when treating infectious diseases:

 Herbal medicine is broadly defined as the use of various botanicals to achieve specific therapeutic and healing results.
 Both Western and Chinese herbal medicine are used in veterinary practice with great results.
 Herbs and herbal combinations contain numerous active ingredients that work synergistically to help promote healing without the inherent side effects associated with many medications.

 For instance, a Chinese herbal combination, Bai Tou Weng Tang, which contains pulsatilla (Bai tou weng), phellodenron bark (Huang bai), coptis root (Huang lian) and ash bark (Qin pi), has strong antibacterial, antiviral and anti-parasitic properties.
 It also decreases gastrointestinal inflammation, and therefore helps control diarrhea and abdominal pain in dogs with parvovirus.

 Homeopathic combinations are low-potency, symptom-oriented remedies designed to gently stimulate the body’s own healing mechanisms, reduce inflammation and move the body toward healing and homeostasis.
 Both homotoxicology and combination homeopathic medicines can be targeted for specific infected organs, or specific symptoms.